House of Limburg-Stirum: Gallery

 The castle of Rumbeke in Belgium was inherited by the Limburg Stirum from Marie Therese Countess de Thiennes, Leyenburg et de Rumbeke.

 The Order of St Philip of the Lion of Limburg was created by the Limburg Stirum to reward persons of exceptional scientific, artistic or civil virtue.

-Mathilde van Limburg Stirum was the beloved of Crown Prince William of the Netherland.
+Mathilde of Limburg Stirum was the beloved of William, Prince of Orange.
 Their marriage was opposed by both King William III and Mathilde's father, Leopold van Limburg Stirum.

 The Coloma castle in Sint-Pieters-Leeuw near Brussels dates from the 17th century.
 It was inherited by Albert de Limburg Stirum from the van der Dilft de Borghvliet family.

 The current arms of the counts of Limburg Stirum display the arms of Berg/Limburg, Bronckhorst, Borculo, Wisch and Gemen.

 Coat of arms of Berg, then Limburg.
 Also used by the provinces of Limburg (Belgium) and Limburg (Netherlands).